Investing in Green Technology Companies and Stocks

 After you secure a fresh water supply, the next thing you need to survive is food.
 Most of us rely on a small percentage of the population who grow food for all the rest of us.
 Since land is scarce, we’re having to come up with more creative ways to increase yields on the same footprint.
 It’s something you’ll also hear referred to as “smart farming.”

 One way to increase yield is by modifying the seed itself, something that’s also referred to as “plant sciences.”
 One of the world’s biggest agtech startups, Indigo Ag, coats seeds with microbes that help increase certain traits like drought resistance.
 A handful of startups are predicting crop yields more accurately which helps farmers operate more efficiently.
 Natural fertilizers and synthetic fertilizers promise less damage to the environment along with a cheaper alternative to traditional fertilizers.
 Autonomous tractors till the soil while satellite images are used to guide crop management.
+(Our research has shown that typically satellite imagery is more economically viable than drone imagery.)

 If you think that most these agtech startups come out of the Silicon Valley Vatican, think again.
 Venture capital (VC) dollars have been pouring into agtech startups across the globe in places like Brazil, Canada eh, Indonesia, and – the country most Americans equate with safaris – Africa.
 Of all the places we’ve looked at agtech startups, one country stood out among them all as a goldmine of agtech talent that seems to be flying under the radar of many investors.